-The Administration for Children and Families (ACF) is responsible for Human Services Emergency Preparedness and Response activities within the Department of Health and Human Services.
-Before, during, and after disasters, ACF Region VI works with federal, state, local, tribal and non-governmental organization partners, including grantees and contractors.
+Before, during, and after disasters, ACF Region 6 provides emergency response and recovery by working with federal, state, local, tribal and non-governmental organization partners, including grantees and contractors.
 Our goal is to ensure that human service needs are met through a coordinated system of federal and state assistance.

 Our Role in Emergency Preparedness and Response